Duk Dak Solo Presentations

 DUK DAK 2022

-Gizella Rákóczy studied painting at the Hungarian Academy of Fine Arts and later worked in the mosaic workshop of Miklós Erdély.
-Building a visual vocabulary by doubling, multiplying and mirroring images, the artist developed a vast body of work in translucent aquarelle layers.
-Double Q Gallery’s historic presentation of Rákóczy’s work in Asia features the artist’s mathematics-based watercolour and tempera experiments.
-The booth is curated by Mónika Zsikla, curator of the Hungarian Pavilion for the 59th Venice Biennale (2022).
+Gizella Rákóczy studied painting at the Hungarian Academy of Fine Arts, and then worked in the mosaic workshop of artistic pioneer Miklós Erdély.
+He is good at ghosting, superimposing and mirroring images, forming clear multiple watercolor effects, and establishing his own unique aesthetic language.
+Double Q Gallery introduced Rákóczy’s works to Asia for the first time, bringing everyone to know his precise watercolor techniques and tempera experiments.
+The stand is curated by Mónika Zsikla, who has curated the Hungarian Pavilion at the 59th Venice Biennale in 2022.

 Lives and works in Regensburg, Germany